 - 1 Understands physical education content and disciplinary concepts in the field. - 2.
 Understands how children and youth learn and develop and can provide learning opportunities that support their physical, intellectual, social, and personal development. - 3.
 Understands how individuals differ in their approaches to learning, and is able to adapt learning opportunities to accommodate these differences. - 4.
 Uses an understanding of individual and group motivation and behavior to create a safe learning environment that encourages positive social interaction in learning and self-motivation. - 5.
 Uses knowledge of effective verbal, nonverbal, and media communication techniques to enhance learning and engagement in physical activity settings. - 6.
-Plans and implements developmentally appropriate instructional strategies based on state and national standards. - 7.
-Understands and uses assessment strategies to foster physical, intellectual, social, and emotional development of students. - 8.
-Is reflective, evaluating the effect of his or her actions on others, and seeks opportunities for professional growth. - 9.
-Uses information technology to enhance learning. - 10.
-Collaborates with colleagues, parents/guardians, and the community to enhance student learning.
+Understands and uses assessment strategies to foster physical, intellectual, social, and emotional development of students. - 7.
+Is reflective, evaluating the effect of his or her actions on others, and seeks opportunities for professional growth. - 8.
+Uses information technology to enhance learning.